It’s natural for a dog to want to jump on beds, furniture, and it’s no different for Dachshunds.

 Jumping occasionally at low heights can help to strengthen a Dachshund’s core muscles, which is beneficial.

-Also, if your Dachshund does not have IVDD (again, which you can’t know unless your Dachshund hurts their back), then most jumping would be ok for them.
+Also, if your Dachshund does not have IVDD (again, which you can’t know unless your Dachshund hurts their back), then small jumps would be ok for them.

 If they don’t have the disease, they would likely only hurt their back from old-age degeneration or an acute injury (like falling or getting hit by a car).